Task Management – A Complete Guide to Manage Tasks

 With Zoho Projects, you can keep track of tasks, collaborate with your team, and run intuitive reports.
 It comes with powerful features like Gantt charts, task dependencies, milestones, and feeds for easy communication.
 You can share documents from within the tool.
 There’s a forever free version with basic features and limited users.

 With Kissflow Projects you can easily organize all your tasks in multiple kanban boards and invite team members to collaborate with you.
-You can assign priorities, set deadlines, and ensure that your projects are right on track.
+You can assign priorities, set deadlines, and ensure that your task management in projects is right on track.